Ermiopia2034/Teacherly-AI/FRONTEND_GUIDELINES.md

     -   Must include the `'use client'` directive at the top of the file
     -   Required for components that use React hooks, event handlers, or browser-only APIs
     -   All components that use Redux hooks (`useSelector`, `useDispatch`) must be Client Components
-    -   Client-specific functionality (like Redux providers) should be isolated in dedicated Client Components
+    -   Client-specific functionality (like Redux providers) should be isolated in dedicated Client Components.
+    -   **Guideline:** Strive to keep pages as Server Components by default.
+If client-side interactivity is needed, extract that logic into a minimal Client Component (e.g., `FadeInContainer`) rather than marking the entire page as `'use client'`.
 3.  **Handling Redux in Next.js App Router:**
-    -   The Redux store and Provider are wrapped in a dedicated Client Component: [`src/components/ClientProviders.tsx`](./src/components/ClientProviders.tsx)
+    -   The Redux store and Provider are wrapped in a dedicated Client Component: [`src/components/ClientProviders.tsx`](./src/components/ClientProviders.tsx).
-    -   This component is then used in the Server Component layout (`src/app/layout.tsx`)
+    -   This component is then used in the Server Component layout (`src/app/layout.tsx`).
-    -   This approach prevents errors during static rendering while maintaining proper state management
+    -   This approach prevents errors during static rendering while maintaining proper state management.

 ## Preventing Hydration Mismatches